-The financial audit for the year-end 2015-16 shows that the district was able to maintain the 4% unassigned fund balance allowed by law, and fully accrue both the Teacher's and Employee's retirement system obligations.
+The financial audit for the year-end 2016-17 shows that the district was able to maintain the 4% unassigned fund balance allowed by law, and fully accrue both the Teacher's and Employee's retirement system obligations.
 In addition, the employee's retirement reserve was funded to mitigate potential rate spikes in the future.
 This reserve was established in 2009-10 to help address increases for future mandated retiree contributions.
 Reserves like this have been instrumental in stabilizing and maintaining the financial status of the district in these difficult economic times.
 In the past few years contribution rates have stabilized and even decreased.
-These events have allowed the district to absorb the loss of grants discussed earlier in this section.
 The long range financial stability of the District, as well as schools around the state, will be greatly impacted by the contribution rates of these retirement funds in the next few years.